Khaled-Mahmmoud/MyCompetitiveProgramming/Math/Real Numbers.md

 - 1/12 = 0.08333333333 ..
 3 repeats for ever
 - 5/7 = 0.714285714285714285….
 714285 repeat forever
 - ⅙ = 0.1(6), 1/12 = 0.08(3).
 5/7 = 0.(71428), ½ = 0.5(0)

+How to know number of digits of cycle of a/b?
+- [Programming](https://vjudge.net/problem/UVA-202)? mark reminders of long division